japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerImplV2.md

 get(store: StateStore, key: UnsafeRow): UnsafeRow
 ----

-NOTE: `get` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#get, StreamingAggregationStateManager Contract>> to get the saved state for a given non-null key from a given <<spark-sql-streaming-StateStore.adoc#, state store>>.
+NOTE: `get` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#get, StreamingAggregationStateManager Contract>> to get the saved state for a given non-null key from a given <<spark-sql-streaming-StateStore.md#, state store>>.

-`get` requests the given <<spark-sql-streaming-StateStore.adoc#, StateStore>> for the current state value for the given key.
+`get` requests the given <<spark-sql-streaming-StateStore.md#, StateStore>> for the current state value for the given key.

 `get` returns `null` if the key could not be found in the state store.
 Otherwise, `get` <<restoreOriginalRow, restoreOriginalRow>> (for the key and the saved state).